CaptainArbitrary/ManyMedicines/README.md

     <td align="center">
       <img alt="Retinax" src="Common/Textures/Things/Item/Drug/MMeds_Retinax/MMeds_Retinax_a.png" width="128">
     </td>
-    <td>Taken as a weekly injection, retinax helps to mitigate vision loss caused by the deterioration of or damage to one or both eyes.
+    <td>Taken as a weekly injection, retinax helps to correct vision loss caused by the deterioration of or damage to one or both eyes.
 Side effects include blurring and haloing in the visual field.
-Because of this, retinax should not be taken by those who don't have significant vision loss.</td>
+Retinax should not be taken by those who don't have significant vision loss.</td>
   </tr>
   <tr>
     <th>Tech Level</th>